webtechnick/CakePHP-FileUpload-Plugin/readme.txt

 http://www.webtechnick.com/blogs/view/221/CakePHP_File_Upload_Plugin

 CHANGELOG:
+  6.1.1: Fixed a bug that would not display an image if the source image is the same width as the resize image requested.
-  6.1.1: Allow users to change the uploadDir outside of WEB_ROOT by changing setting forceWebroot to false in the configuration.
+  6.1.0: Allow users to change the uploadDir outside of WEB_ROOT by changing setting forceWebroot to false in the configuration.
          Default is still webroot/files.
 Updated typos in the README.txt 6.0.0: Change the way file uploads types are checked.
 Now checking extension along with filetypes.
        : ****** Please read migration guide.  migration_guide_5_0_x_to_6_0_x.txt ******